 ‘The only true wisdom is knowing you know nothing.’ – Socrates

 Most of us can’t become wiser because we think we know everything.
-We believe we are already wiser and knowledgeable because we’ve read many books and we have many school certificates (degree, diploma, etc.).
+We believe we are wise and knowledgeable because we’ve read many books and have many school certificates (degree, diploma, etc.).

 For this reason, we never question our ideas, belief systems, and the things we learned in school.
-Moreover, we are proud of our false sense of knowledge and wisdom, and we think we have answers to every question.
+We are proud of our false sense of knowledge and wisdom, and we think we have answers to every question.

-We are unaware that we only become knowledgeable and wiser when we act as if we know nothing because, in reality, we know nothing.
+We are unaware that we only become knowledgeable and wise when we know that we know nothing.

 For instance, although we think we know everything about the sun, no one really knows what the sun is.
 Everything you’ve been told about the sun is based on assumptions because we lack equipment that can enable us to know what the sun really is.

-Also, although we think we know everything about human beings, we don’t know many things about us.
-For instance, no one knows where human consciousness resides, why we physically feel hatred or love in our hearts, how we see things in our dreams, and the physical feature that enables us to hear the voices within us.
+Also, although we think we know everything about human beings, we don’t know many things about ourselves.
+For instance, no one knows where human consciousness resides, why we feel hatred or love in our hearts, how we see things in our dreams, and how we hear the voices within us.